radiodan/wifi-connect-ui/README.md

 To install on the device we recommend using out [installation script]().

-If you want to do it manually, just copy all the files from `dist` into the directory specified by the
+If you want to do it manually, just copy all the files from `build` into the directory specified by the
 [`--ui-path` command line argument of `wifi-connect`](https://github.com/resin-io/resin-wifi-connect/tree/master/docs).

 ## Customising the theme

-To customise the colours of the theme, edit the file `config.json` in the `dist` directory.
+To customise the colours of the theme, edit the file `config.json` in the `build` directory.
 This file is loaded by the browser when it connects to the access point.

 `config.json` has two sections: